WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ## Loops

-In bash there are 3 ways of creating loops in bash. `for`, `while` and `until`.
+In bash, there are 3 ways of creating loops in bash. `for`, `while`, and `until`.

-A few examples shows how those loops
+A few examples show how those loops

 ~~~
 #!/bin/bash